bajajerk/analytics-api/README.md

 ## Components

 1. **Node.js Runtime Environment**:
-    - The application runs on a Node.js environment to execute JavaScript code.
-Node.js provides the necessary runtime for the application to handle incoming requests, perform data analysis, and interact with external services.

 2. **PostgreSQL Database**:
     - Utilized as the primary data storage system, PostgreSQL is employed to persistently store post data and analysis results.
-It is used for assignement purpose only, in an ideal scenario, a NoSQL database would be more suitable for this application(cassandra making decision to optimsie for AP(CAP)) .
+    - It is used for assignment purpose only, in an ideal scenario, a NoSQL database would be more suitable for this application(cassandra making decision to optimise for AP(CAP)) .

 3. **RabbitMQ**:
     - Employed as a message broker for queuing data analysis requests.
 RabbitMQ allows the application to manage